 Frequently Asked Benefit Questions

-- You may name "My Children" as your beneficiary to cover any current children or future additions to your family.
+- Review/update your beneficiaries for basic and supplemental life insurance and dependent life insurance coverage.
+Note that dependent life insurance is available if not previously enrolled.
+You may name "My Children" as your beneficiary to cover any current children or future additions to your family.

-- If this changes your coverage from family to two person or from two person to single, then you will see a reduction in your premium on your future check.
+- Remove spouse/dependent from medical, dental, vision and life insurance plans within 30 days of the date of divorce/death.
+If this changes your coverage from family to two-person or from two-person to single, then you will see a reduction in your premium on your future check.

 Frequently Asked Questions

 When can I change from one medical plan to another?

 You may change your medical plan election during Open Enrollment or within 30 days of a qualifying Life Status Change Event (IRS Section 125 event).

 When will I receive a medical plan identification card?

 After you have completed the medical plan enrollment process with the HR Service Center.
 You should expect to receive your card approximately three weeks after you enroll.

 The Delta Dental Plan of Michigan.
 Delta Dental provides in-network coverage through DeltaPremier.
 You can find an in-network dentist online at www.deltadental.com/us/en/find-a-dentist.html.

 Will I receive a dental plan card in the mail?